 Printing [And] Gifting [Of The] Pure Land [Tradition’s] Five Sūtras’ Postscript

-[The] Brahma Net Sūtra says, ‘I [i.e. the Buddha] am [one who had] already accomplished [as a] Buddha, [and] you are [as those] yet [to] accomplish [as] Buddhas.
-If able [to] thus believe, [all] kinds [of] precepts [are] already complete [and perfect].’
+[The] Bráhma Net Sūtra says, ‘I [i.e. the Buddha] am [one who had] already accomplished [as a] Buddha, [and] you are [as those] yet [to] accomplish [as] Buddhas.
+If able [to] thus believe, [all] kinds [of] precepts [are] already complete.’

-[The] Flower Adornment Sūtra says, ‘All sentient beings possess [the] Thus Come [Ones’] wisdom [and] virtuous forms, only due [to] deluded thoughts [and] attachments, [are] not able [to] realise [and] attain [them].
+[The] Flower Adornment Sūtra says, ‘All sentient beings possess [the] Thus Come [Ones’] wisdom’s [and] virtues’ forms, [who are] only due [to] deluded thoughts [and] attachments, not able [to] realise [and] attain [them].
 If departing [from] deluded thoughts, then [will] all[-knowing] wisdom, natural wisdom, [and] unimpeded wisdom, then [be] attained, [to] manifest [in the] present.’

-[From this] is [it] known [that] sentient beings’ mind-nature, with [the] Buddhas’ source [are the] same, [as of ‘the] mind, Buddhas [and] sentient beings, [the] three [are] without differences’, only with differences of [being] confused [and] awakened only.
+[From these] is [it] known [that] sentient beings’ mind-nature, with [the] Buddhas [are] originally [the] same, [as of ‘the] mind, Buddhas [and] sentient beings, [the] three [are] without differences’, only with differences of [being] confused [and] awakened only.

 How [can] sentient beings, when confused and not awakened, although possessing Buddha-nature that [is] vast [and] great, perfect [and] complete, [that] vertically exhausts [the] three periods, [and] horizontally pervades [the] ten directions, completely by dusty labours [i.e. secular life’s concerns] buried, instead [of] receiving [the] power of this Buddha-nature’s meritorious virtues, give rise [to] confusions [and] create [negative] karma, slander [the] Triple Gem, self-harm [and] harm others?